Preview

 1. Author Information

-This section contains the authors' full names, academic degree, title, position, organization name, and ORCID in the format http://orcid.org/0000-0000-0000-0000 or other author identifiers in scientometric databases.
+This section, in Russian and English, contains the authors' full names, academic degree, title, position, organization name, and ORCID in the format http://orcid.org/0000-0000-0000-0000 or other author identifiers in scientometric databases.

-The journal's editorial board maintains contact with the corresponding (contact) author, but at the author group's discretion, emails can be sent to all authors whose email addresses are provided.
+The journal's editorial board maintains contact with the corresponding (contact) author, but, upon request, emails can be sent to all authors whose email addresses are provided.

 All manuscripts submitted to the journal "Informatics" undergo a preliminary review for compliance with the requirements specified in the Guidelines for Authors.
 An article may be returned to the author(s) for revision with a request to correct any deficiencies.
-At this stage, an article may also be rejected for failure to meet the journal's objectives, lack of originality, or low scientific value.
+An article may also be rejected at this stage due to inconsistency with the journal's objectives, lack of originality, or low scientific value.

-After reviewing the requirements, the article is sent to a reviewer.
+After checking for compliance with the requirements, the article is sent to a reviewer.
 Typically, the reviewer will issue a decision on the suitability of the manuscript for publication within two weeks.
-The author has 14 days to revise the article.
-If the author fails to submit a revised version of the article to the editors within this time, publication will be postponed.
-If the author fails to submit a revised version of the article within one month, the editors reserve the right to retract the article from publication, and the author will be notified accordingly.
+The author is given 14 days to revise the article.
+If the author does not submit a revised version of the article to the editors within this time, publication will be postponed.
+If the author does not submit a revised version of the article within one month, the editors have the right to retract the article from publication, of which the author will be notified.

-The final decision to publish or reject a manuscript is made by the journal's editorial board.
-In controversial cases, the editor may involve several experts in the review process.
-If the reviewer's opinion is positive, the article is submitted to the editor for preparation for publication.
+The final decision to publish or reject the manuscript is made by the journal's editorial board.
+In controversial cases, the editor-in-chief may involve several specialists in the review.
+If the reviewer's decision is positive, the article is submitted to the editors for preparation for publication.

-If the decision is made to reject the article, the editorial board sends the corresponding decision to the author.
+If the decision is made to reject the article, a corresponding decision is sent to the author.

-The average rejection rate of manuscripts is 10%.
+The editorial board's average rejection rate is 10%.

 The final version of the article is sent to the corresponding (contact) author for review.
 A response from the authors is expected within two days.
 If the author does not respond, the article layout is considered approved.